IV Fluid Overload and IV Medication Dosage Mistakes

 Nurses and other professionals should be aware of the signs of fluid overload and take adequate precautions to prevent it from occurring, especially when administering fluids to rehydrate children or individuals with compromised renal function.
 Some common symptoms include:

-If you suspect medical negligence, do not hesitate to contact our Augusta, Georgia, lawyers.
+If you suspect medical negligence, do not hesitate to contact our Augusta or Athens, Georgia, lawyers.
 We offer experienced, strategic advocacy in cases involving fluid or volume overload or other IV injury.
-Call 800-569-1937 or contact us by e-mail for an initial consultation.
+Call (706) 432-8320 or contact us by e-mail for an initial consultation.